viviandotdev/ObsidianVault/+ Encounters/System Design/Design URL Shortener.md

 - It allows us to track click statistics for each short URL (even though this is out of scope for this design).

 ### Review the requirements
-**Availability**: Most of our components such as databases, caches, and application servers will be replicated to ensure availability and fault tolerance.
+**Availability**: Most of our components such as databases, caches, and application servers will be replicated to ensure [[availability]] and fault tolerance.
 	One common replication strategy we can use is [[Master Slave Replication]].
-With [[Master Slave Replication]], one database is the master, which is the main source of truth and holds all the original data that needs to be copied.
+		One database is the master, which is the main source of truth and holds all the original data that needs to be copied.
 		Any changes made to the master will be copied to the slave databases.
 		The slave replicas can also handle read operations, therefore improving overall system performance.
 		However, this can introduce consistency issues in our system due to the asynchronous nature of data replication between the master and slave databases.
 **Scalability**: Horizontal [[Database Sharding|sharding]] of the database.
 - The distribution of data among the shards will be through [[consistent hashing]].
 In addition, we will use a [[NoSQL]] database such as [[MongoDB]]. [[NoSQL]] databases which are not highly relational can be easily scaled horizontally because the data can be spread across multiple nodes.
 **Latency**: